 further information.
 Then follows an outline of the work carried out from 1986 to about 2008 relating to durene, pyromellitate derivatives, agar, agarose, the preparation of a number of seaweed derivatives, and some work in plastics recycling.
 The work involved reseach, the preparation of samples, the preparation of Feasibility Studies relating to commercial implementation.
 These projects did not proceed however samples and information may be available on enquiry.

 The pages labelled Books outlines my entry to self-publishing.
-There will be three scientific books titled Elements of Theory, the first two of which are available on the Amazon Kindle.
-I am also intending to publish futuristic "science in fiction" books, the first two of which, Puppeteer and Troubles are available in both major ebook formats, while Red Gold and the First Contact trilogy: A Face on Cydonia, Dreams Defiled, and Jonathon Munros are currently available from KDP Select.
-Links are provided.
+There are three scientific books that are available on the Amazon Kindle, and these are written first to explain how I see the scientific method, and second to archive some of my original scientific theories.
+Some of these may seem heretical, and they are not really suitable for students facing exams, nevertheless as far as I am aware, none of what I have written has been shown to be false through observation.
+I am also publishing futuristic "science in fiction" books, the first two of which, Puppeteer and Troubles are available in both major ebook formats, while the remaining six are currently available from KDP Select.
+Links are provided in the descriptions.

 The page labelled Music briefly outlines a further interest that is more personal.
 For amusement only, a free download of one of my simpler piano compositions is offered.
 This requires moderate pianistic technique.